hh-mk/GDP/README.md

 ## Author

-This project is maintained by the [HHMedic](http://www.hh-medic.com) company, a team of experienced software engineers from the china.
+This project is maintained by the HH-MEDIC company, a team of experienced software engineers from the china.
 TRUST FIRST !
 Just [contact us](mailto:mk@hh-medic.com).

 ## License